 Section 1448 of the Small Business Job Protection Act of 1996 added Subsection (g) to Section 457 of the Internal Revenue Service Code to provide that all assets and income under a Section 457(b) plan that are maintained by a state or local government employer must be held in trust for the exclusive benefit of plan participants and their beneficiaries.
-Nationwide Retirement Solutions is the custodian of the plan's assets.
-As of June 30, 2013 and 2012, the fair value of the plan's assets was \$2,896,000 and \$2,483,000, respectively.
-Contributions by participants during the years ended June 30, 2013 and 2012, were \$200,000 and \$172,000, respectively.
+In September, 2013, the GLC transferred custodianship of the plan's assets from Nationwide Retirement Services to Great-West Financial.
+As of June 30, 2014 and 2013, the fair value of the plan's assets was \$3,554,000 and \$2,896,000, respectively.
+Contributions by participants during the years ended June 30, 2014 and 2013 were \$196,000 and \$200,000, respectively.

-Compensated Absences-At June 30, 2013 and 2012, the balance for compensated absences was \$3,030,000 and \$2,839,000, respectively.
+Compensated Absences- At June 30, 2014 and 2013, the balance for compensated absences was \$3,143,000 and \$3,030,000, respectively.
 The year-end balances are comprised of earned and unused vacation and sick leave hours.
 At separation, employees are compensated for all earned vacation and any remaining sick leave hours accrued prior to March 1, 2005.
 Increases to the compensated absences balance represent vacation and sick leave hours earned by employees and decreases represent their usage of leave.